 - goes to their qualifying primary school, but lives more than two miles from the school

 - goes to their qualifying secondary school, but lives more than three miles away

 You can apply at any time, but if you need transport to start at the beginning of the school year, you need to apply (and pay, if you're not entitled to free transport) by 30 June.

 If you make a successful application after 30 June, we cannot guarantee that your child's transport will be in place for the start of the school year.

-You can apply online from the link on this page - make sure you enter all the details correctly and submit a suitable photo of your child
+When you apply, make sure you enter all the details correctly and submit a suitable photo of your child:

 Waiting for a response

 We will contact you to let you know if your application has been successful as soon as we can.
 We aim to make contact within 10 working days however during the very busy summer period it can take longer.

 You can read about how 'special circumstances' are defined in our policy